 Sud-Aviation was responsible for development and production of:

-Design of the automatic flight control system was subcontracted by Aerospatiale to Marconi (now GEC-Marconi) in Britain and SFENA (now Sextant Avionique) in France.
+Design of the automatic flight control system was subcontracted by Aerospatiale to Marconi (later GEC-Marconi, now Marconi Electronic Systems) in Britain and SFENA (now Sextant Avionique) in France.
 Final assembly of British Concordes was at Filton and of French Concordes was at Toulouse.

 Airlines began to place options for purchase of Concordes in June 1963, with service deliveries originally expected to begin in 1968.
 That proved a bit over-optimistic.
 Prototype construction began in February 1965.
 The initial "001" prototype was rolled out at Toulouse on 11 December 1967, but it didn't perform its first flight for another 15 months, finally taking to the air on 2 March 1969, with a flight crew consisting of Andre Turcat, Jacques Guignard, Michel Retif, and Henri Perrier.
 The first flight of the "002" prototype took place from Filton on 9 April 1969.
 Flight trials showed the design to be workable, though it was such a "bleeding edge" machine that there were a lot of bugs to be worked out.
 First supersonic flight by 001 wasn't until 1 October 1969, and its first Mach 2 flight wasn't until 4 November 1970.